 All the edited records will be updated accordingly.
 Any record that was not edited will remain unchanged.

-Note: This is an experimental feature and should, therefore, be used with a lot of caution.
-Any changes made to the data cannot be undone.
+Note: This feature should be used with a lot of caution since any changes made to the data cannot be undone and it affects the monthly submission on that account.

 Replace/delete existing records